-

 - Greatly simplified “dial-in”, especially for manual lever machines¹

-- Significantly reduces channeling, from poor puck prep
+- Significantly reduces channeling, resulting from poor puck prep

 - Keeps the group head cleaner, as it largely prevents back‑flushing